When autocomplete options are available, use up and down arrows to review and enter to select.

 Disability Definitions

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability against students in institutions of higher education.
 Section 504 mandates “reasonable” accommodations to provide equal program access to all students with disabilities.
-Faculty must provide accommodations that meet the needs of each student with a disability, as determined by the Office of Disability Accommodation Support.
+Faculty must provide accommodations that meet the needs of each student with a disability.

 We realize that individuals with temporarily disabling conditions resulting from injuries, surgery or short-term medical conditions may need access to accommodations similar to individuals with permanent disabilities.
-Examples of temporary disabilities may include, but are not limited to, pregnancy and parenting complications, broken limbs, concussions, or short-term impairments following surgery or medical treatments.
-Short-term medical conditions generally do not include common illnesses like Covid-19, bronchitis, or flu.
+Examples of temporary disabilities may include but are not limited to pregnancy and parenting complications, broken limbs, hand injuries, or short-term impairments following surgery or medical treatments.

 We are committed to providing pregnant and parenting students with the same benefits and services provided to the rest of the Liberty University community.
 Pregnant students, or students with parenting responsibilities, may request accommodations through ODAS.